netgen/ezplatform-site-api/docs/introduction/index.rst

     You can use the Site API's view configuration and eZ Platform's view configuration at the same time.
 However, URL aliases can be handled exclusively by the one or the other.

+For more details see :doc:`Configuration documentation page </reference/configuration>`.

 Query Types
 -----------

-Query Types feature provides a set of predefined queries that can be configured for a specific view, as part of the view configuration under ``ngcontent_view`` key.
+Query Types provide a set of predefined queries that can be configured for a specific view, as part of the view configuration under ``ngcontent_view`` key.
 It also provides a system for developing new queries inheriting common functionality.

 While they can be used from PHP, main intention is to use them from the view configuration.
-How that works is best explained with an example:
+This is best explained with an example:

 .. code-block:: yaml